nicolalgallacher/Bicep_WhatTheHack/045-InfraAsCode-Bicep/Student/Bicep-Challenge-01.md

 2. You can deploy Bicep file using the CLI or PowerShell
 3. You can view the deployment in the Azure Portal

+## Before Moving On
+Please Delete the Storage Account you have made in this challenge.

 ## Resources
    -	Deploy using Azure CLI: https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-cli
    -	Deploy using PowerShell: https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/deploy-powershell